redyyu/raven-craft/README.md

-when using custom sprite like this to create `IsoThumpable`, it might have not change `square:isFree` or `isFreeOrMidair`, DO NOT `square:getFloor()` and modify the floor's Properties to ovrride it.
+when using custom sprite like this to create `IsoThumpable`, it might have not change `square:isFree` or `isFreeOrMidair`, try `square:getFloor()` and modify the floor's Properties to ovrride it.

 ```
 local floor = sq:getFloor()